Toxytod/MyNewQuartz/content/Works/Bachelor/Bachelor Outline.md

 ---
 For a complete list of the my works during the bachelor, visit [[Index of all Works]], in this page I collect general considerations on my first two years of study.

 In the first two years of university I plan to get a BSc in Mathematics and a BA in Philosophy at the LMU Munich.
-I see two features of my early studies, which are distinguished from the average passionate student in my field: [[Bachelor#The Amount of ECTS in Brief Time]] and [[Bachelor#The Variety of Competence Acquired]].
+I see two features of my early studies, which are distinguished from the average passionate student in my field: [[Bachelor Outline#The Amount of ECTS in Brief Time]] and [[Bachelor Outline#The Variety of Competence Acquired]].
 Here I will briefly examine these two aspects and then report the present data on the final mark.
 ## The Amount of ECTS in Brief Time
 Let's begin with a couple of numbers.
 I divide the ECTS in those that have been necessary to obtain the BA Philosophy or the BSc Mathematics and those which I followed for my own pleasure, for clarity I kept the two lists with empty intersection.
-I also separated with the "+" the credits for the [[Thesis Home]], since I worked on it during the brake between the semesters.
+I also separated with the "+" the credits for the [[Bachelor Thesis]], since I worked on it during the brake between the semesters.

 | Semester      | Phil. | Math. | Pleasure | Total|
 | :---        |  :----: |   :----: |:----:| :----:|